HoomanBuilds/Codrel-Sentinel/README.md

 # Codrel Sentinel

-**Context & Safety Engine for AI Coding Agents**
+**A Context & Safety Engine for AI Coding Agents**

+> AI coding agents don’t fail because they can’t write code.
+> They fail because they don’t remember what broke before.

-Codrel Sentinel is a **repository-aware context engine** that helps AI agents and PR bots understand **what parts of a codebase are dangerous to change and why**.
+**Codrel Sentinel** is a **repository-aware context engine** that gives AI coding agents and PR bots a **living memory of a codebase**—so they know **which files are fragile, what failed historically, and why** *before* they change anything.

-It builds **deep historical context** from a repository (PRs, CI failures, reverts, issues, workflow crashes), keeps that context **continuously up to date**, and exposes it to:

-* IDE AI agents (via MCP tools)
-* Pull request bots (SentinelBot)

 Sentinel does **not replace agents**.
-It **feeds them the right context** so they don’t repeat past mistakes.
+It **feeds them the missing context** they need to act safely.

 ---

+## The Problem

+Modern AI coding agents operate in a dangerous blind spot:

+* They have **no memory of past failures**
+* They don’t know which files caused:

+  * CI outages
+  * rollbacks
+  * security regressions
+  * production incidents
+* Every agent **re-discovers the same mistakes**
+* Context is lost between PRs, tools, and developers

+### Real Example

+An agent refactors `security.js`:

+* Looks clean
+* Passes unit tests
+* Breaks authentication in production

+Why?
+Because **that file has a history of subtle auth regressions**—but the agent never saw it.

+That knowledge exists in:

+* old PRs
+* reverted commits
+* CI failures
+* GitHub issues

+**But no AI agent sees it.**

+---

-## Core Idea
+## The Insight

-> AI agents fail because they don’t remember what broke before.
+> **Codebases already contain institutional memory — it’s just fragmented and unusable by AI.**

-Codrel Sentinel fixes this by:
+Codrel Sentinel turns that scattered history into:

+* **durable, queryable context**
+* **file-level risk awareness**
+* **real-time safety signals** for agents and bots

+---

+## The Solution

+**Codrel Sentinel is a repository context engine that:**

-1. **Analyzing repo history once**
+1. **Analyzes repository history once**
-2. **Keeping it synced in real time**
+2. **Keeps it continuously in sync**
-3. **Serving that context back to agents and bots**
+3. **Serves that context to AI agents and PR bots on demand**

+No re-learning.
 No guessing.
-No re-learning.
 No blind refactors.

 ---

-## High-Level Flow
+## High-Level System Flow

 ```
-User connects repository
+Repository Connected
         ↓
-Historical repo analysis (async workers)
+Async Historical Analysis
         ↓
-File-level risk & context is built
+File-Level Risk & Context Built
         ↓
-Context is stored and kept in sync
+Context Stored + Continuously Updated
         ↓
-IDE agents & PR bots query Sentinel
+IDE Agents & PR Bots Query Sentinel
         ↓
-Agents act with full historical awareness
+Agents Act With Historical Awareness
 ```

 ---

 ## What Happens When a Repo Is Connected

-### 1. Initial Repository Processing (Async)
+### 1. Initial Repository Analysis (Async, Scalable)

-When a user connects a repository (GitHub today, GitLab later):
+When a repository is connected (GitHub today):

-Sentinel analyzes **all critical historical signals**:

-* pull requests
+Sentinel asynchronously analyzes:

+* Pull request history
-* reverted / rolled-back changes
+* Reverted and rolled-back changes
-* workflow & CI crashes
+* CI / workflow failures
-* issues linked to files
+* Issues linked to files
-* sensitive paths (security, auth, infra, payments)
+* Sensitive paths (auth, infra, payments, security)

-This processing is done by **workers**, not the API.
+This work is handled by **background workers**, not blocking APIs.

-### 2. Gemini-Powered Historical Analysis

-For each important file/module, workers use **Gemini** to:

-* analyze *why* failures happened
-* identify patterns (fragile files, risky changes)
-* associate failures with specific files

-This produces **compressed, durable context**, such as:

-* “Changes to `security.js` repeatedly caused auth regressions”
-* “This module has a history of CI failures after refactors”

-This context is stored once and reused everywhere.

 ---

-## Continuous Sync (Not One-Time)

-Sentinel stays up to date.

-Whenever these events happen:

-* new PR merged / reverted
-* issue opened or closed
+### 2. Historical Intelligence via Gemini

+For each critical file or module, Sentinel uses **Gemini** to answer:

+* *Why did this break before?*
+* *What patterns repeat here?*
+* *Which changes are historically risky?*

+This produces **compressed, durable context**, for example:

+* “Changes to `security.js` frequently caused auth regressions”
+* “Refactors in `payment-service/` led to rollback PRs twice”
+* “This module is fragile during dependency upgrades”

+This context is:

-* workflow fails
+* computed once
-* CI crashes
+* stored centrally

-They are:

-1. ingested via webhooks
-2. published to Confluent Kafka
-3. processed asynchronously by workers
-4. merged into existing repo context

-The repository’s “memory” keeps evolving.
+* reused by every agent and bot

 ---

+## Continuous Sync (The Repository Has Memory)

+Sentinel is **not a one-time scan**.

+Whenever this happens:

+* PR merged or reverted
+* Issue opened or closed
+* CI or workflow fails

+The event is:

+1. Ingested via webhooks
+2. Published to **Confluent Kafka**
+3. Processed asynchronously by workers
+4. Merged into existing repository context

+The repository’s memory **evolves continuously**.

+---

 ## How IDE Agents Use Sentinel (MCP)

-When an IDE AI agent edits code:
+When an AI agent edits code inside the IDE:

-Example:
+### Example

-> Agent modifies `security.js`
+Agent modifies `security.js`

-The agent calls an MCP tool like:
+The agent calls an MCP tool:

 ```
 check_file_safety
 ```

-Sentinel responds with **context**, not opinions:
+Sentinel responds with **facts**, not opinions:

-* this file’s historical failures
+* historical failures tied to the file
 * why it’s considered risky
-* what kind of changes broke it before
+* examples of past breakages

-No extra AI analysis is needed on Sentinel’s side.
-The agent already has everything it needs to reason correctly.
+* areas that should not be touched lightly

+**Sentinel does not reason for the agent.**
+It provides **ground truth context** so the agent reasons correctly.

 ---

-## How PR Bot (SentinelBot) Works
+## How SentinelBot Reviews Pull Requests

 When a pull request is opened or updated:

-1. SentinelBot sends:
+1. SentinelBot receives:

    * diff
-   * changed file list
+   * changed files
    * PR metadata
-2. Workers fetch **pre-built context** for those files
+2. Workers fetch **pre-built historical context**
-3. Gemini is used (here) to:

-   * analyze the PR *in light of past failures*
+3. Gemini analyzes the PR **in light of past failures**
-4. SentinelBot posts a PR comment:
+4. SentinelBot posts a PR comment explaining:

-   * explaining risk
-   * highlighting fragile files
+* which files are fragile
-   * warning about past breakages
+* what broke before
+* why this change is risky
+* what to watch out for

-This is **context-aware review**, not generic AI code review.
+This is **history-aware review**, not generic AI feedback.

 ---

-## Event & Worker Pipeline (Confluent)
+## Event & Worker Backbone (Confluent)

-Confluent Kafka is used as the backbone for all async work:
+**Confluent Kafka** powers all async processing:

-* repo indexing jobs
+* repository indexing
-* history sync jobs
+* history synchronization
-* PR analysis jobs
+* PR analysis
-* voice alert jobs
+* alert pipelines

-This allows:
+This enables:

 * non-blocking APIs
-* scalable processing
+* horizontal scaling
 * replayable analysis
+* failure isolation

 ---

-## Observability & Alerts (Datadog)
+## Observability & Reliability (Datadog)

-Sentinel emits **high-signal telemetry** from its internal services and pipelines, including:
+Sentinel emits high-signal telemetry for:

-* API request rates, latency, and error patterns
+* API latency and errors
-* webhook ingestion reliability
+* webhook ingestion health
-* worker execution status and retries
+* worker execution and retries
-* Kafka consumer lag and queue backlogs
+* Kafka consumer lag
-* AI request latency, failures, and quota-related errors
+* AI request failures and latency

-Datadog is used to:
+**Datadog** is used to:

-* monitor the health of Codrel Context and Codrel Sentinel services
+* monitor system health end-to-end
-* surface anomalies across async pipelines and background workers
+* detect anomalies in async pipelines
-* trigger alerts via webhooks when operational thresholds are breached This ensures the system remains reliable as repository analysis, agent interactions, and background processing scale.
+* trigger alerts when thresholds are breached

+This ensures Sentinel remains reliable as:

+* repositories grow
+* agents increase
+* background workloads scale

 ---

-## Voice Alerts (ElevenLabs)
+## Incident-Grade Voice Alerts (ElevenLabs)

-For **critical risk events** only:
+For **critical risk events only**:

 1. Datadog triggers a webhook
 2. Sentinel publishes a Kafka job
 3. A worker:

-   * uses Gemini to generate a short explanation
+   * uses Gemini to generate a concise explanation
-   * uses ElevenLabs to synthesize voice
+   * uses **ElevenLabs** to synthesize voice
-4. A voice call / alert is triggered
+4. A voice alert is triggered

-Voice is used for **incident-level signals**, not daily noise.
+Voice is reserved for **high-severity signals**, not noise.

 ---

 ## Architecture
-codrel sentinel architecture

 ![Codrel Sentinel Architecture](./assets/arch.png)

 ---